Where does this idea of birthright citizenship come from?

 But what about federal citizenship?

 The 14th Amendment’s phrase “and subject to the jurisdiction thereof” uses the definite article “the” jurisdiction.
-It does not refer to the several state’s plural (“their”) jurisdiction.
+The 13th Amendment used the plural “their jurisdiction”, which refers to the several states.

 • And in Kitchens v.
 Steele 112 F.Supp 383 the court determined that “A citizen of the United States is a citizen of the federal government…” — as if one has to volunteer into citizenship by claiming to be one.

-So how does being born voluntarily* submit yourself to government?
+How does birth voluntarily* submit yourself to government?

-• In both the Old Testament and New Testament, we find that God hated Esau.
-Esau, with an oath, traded his birthright for a bowl of stew.
-Did you do the same?
-For more information read my book Oaths: Mandatory or Voluntary?
-And for the sad story of how you waived your rights in exchange for benefits, read my book The Citizen Cannot Complain.
+• for the sad story of how you waived your rights in exchange for benefits, read my book The Citizen Cannot Complain.

 If you don’t know how to defend your rights, you will lose them.
 I recommend that you study all the basic law procedures explained in “How To Win In Court” self-help course.